Tips for a great day of Pick Your Own at Great Country Farms:

 - Produce supplies can vary daily based on the weather and number of people picking.
 We update our website and Facebook page daily during the season, so you can check on crop conditions before you come.

 - Plan a Weekday Afternoon Visit Shhhh… The best kept secret around here is to visit on Weekday Afternoons when we are least busy.
 Take an afternoon off or come after school and enjoy the farm at an easy pace.
 Visit Saturday or Sunday Mornings right at opening for the least busy weekend time.
-If you plan to arrive on a weekend afternoon, please call the farm to check crop status.
+If you plan to arrive on a weekend afternoon, check our website for any updates on crop availability– especially during Strawberry Picking as we often are picked out of strawberries on weekends.

 - Wagon rides take guests to and from the fields, so plan for some extra time to sit back and enjoy the ride.
 The wagon runs regularly throughout the day.
-The first wagon goes out 15 minutes after opening and the last wagon goes out 1 hour before closing.
+The first wagon typically goes out 15 minutes after opening and the last wagon goes out 1 hour before closing.
 Times will vary throughout the season but we run them regularly based on the number of guests visiting.
-Feel free to call the farm office the day you plan to come.
-We suggest bringing a cooler to preserve the freshness of your produce.

-- Berries are fragile and need to be kept cool.
-Please bring a cooler with ice to store your berries if you plan to stay at the farm and play after picking.
+- Bring a Cooler- Berries are fragile and need to be kept cool.
+Please bring a cooler with ice packs to store your berries if you plan to stay at the farm and play after picking.

 - Feel free to bring a picnic and a blanket to toss on a shady spot to enjoy your lunch.
 Picnic tables are first come, first serve.

 - “Wine” a Little!
 No other Northern Virginia Pick Your Own Farm offers 10% off craft beverage purchases with your admission wristband.
-Pick and then visit Bluemont Vineyard or Dirt Farm Brewing across the street.
+Pick and then visit Henway Hard Cider by the pond, Bluemont Vineyard, or Dirt Farm Brewing across the street.
 For a less crowded tasting experience, start your day with lunch at one of these mountain locations above GCF and then come down to the farm to pick and play later in the afternoon.

 - Are dogs allowed?

 Yes, on a leash please.
-For health and safety reasons they are not permitted in the fields.
 Be sure your dog is comfortable with crowds and children if you are coming on a festival day.
-We do ask that you clean up after your pet in all areas of the farm. - Do I have to pay admission if I only want to U-pick?
+We do ask that you clean up after your pet in all areas of the farm.
+Dogs are not allowed into the actual strawberry field for health reasons.
+Thank you for having your pup wait at the side of the strawberry field while the other members of your party pick. - Do I have to pay admission if I only want to U-pick?

 Yes.
 This helps us guide guests to the proper picking locations and move guests out of the fields quickly and safely in the event of a sudden storm.
 Our wagon drivers are a wealth of information and support.
 The wagon runs regularly throughout the day. - What time are the wagon rides?